 No matter how simple a job may seem, it’s important to always have a licensed plumber install flexi hoses and other plumbing products in the home.

-A licenced plumber will follow best practice protocol and ensure that pipe and flexi hose installation is completed safely for minimal risk of leaks or bursting.
+A licensed plumber will follow best practice protocol and ensure that pipe and flexi hose installation is completed safely for minimal risk of leaks or bursting.

 Keep your gutters and downspouts clean

-Clogged gutters and downpipes can lead to water overflow, causing damage to your home's foundation, walls, and landscaping.
+Clogged gutters and downpipes can lead to water overflow, causing damage to your home's foundation, walls, and landscaping before you even realise they're blocked.

 Working at height on ladders can be risky, so consider hiring a professional to give your gutters a thorough clean.